thurn/violet/equipment.md

 - Boots.
 Leather, folded to make cuffs, revealing arcade symbols, woven with golden thread into boots' lining.
 Activate to move up to your move speed.
 Can move across water.
 - Tunic - Shirt.
 Ancient strips of cloth, ragged shirt, dirty and tattered.
 Channel ki power to heal yourself if you sacrifice your stunning fist ability.
 - Bracers.
 Polished mithral, simple but elegant, fit the forearms perfectly.
 Activate to improve flurry of blows.
+- Cloak - Cape.
+Emblazoned upon the white cloth, an azure shield, two crossed black swords.
+More enemies in sight than allies: get a bonus to auras.
+- Bracers.
+Dark adamatine, difficult to separate, as if a magical field attracts them to each other.
+If somebody critical hits you, your next hit can be automatically critical.
+- Gauntlets.
+Heavy, fingerless leather, shining adamantine bands across the knuckles.
+Spiked, activate if you hit with two weapons, deal extra damage on second attack.
+- Gauntlets.
+Dark birds of prey, four small chains, black and yellow checkered field, leather gloves.
+Activate to push away an enemy if they move next to you.
+- Amulet.
+Inch-wide disk, large red crystal in its center.
+Tiny carvings around the crystal, endless march of angels and demons at war.
+Activate when you take damage, that enemy takes half the damage in return.
+- Ring.
+Tiny, speckled mushroom grows from tip.
+Activate to gain a neutralize poison spell.
+- Ring.
+Bronze, forged in the shape of a serpent devouring its own tail.
+Get bonus to arcane caster level.
+- Ring.
+Perfectly smooth, massive turquoise carved like an armored knight.
+Weapons and armor disappear and are stored within the ring, switch places with the set in the ring.
+- Ring.
+Solid gold, set with emeralds around outside of the band.
+Protects you with an impassable shield of force, activate to get a big deflection bonus against projectiles.
+- Ring.
+Clear crystal set into a silver ring, glows faintly with holy light.
+Attacks better against evil foes.
+Choose a weapon, it is a good at overcoming damage reduction of an evil creature.
+- Ring.
+Dozen etchings of closed eyes circle the tarnished silver.
+You are invisible to darkvision, fully visible to normal light.
+- Ring.
+Hefty, twisting metal, splits several times.
+Resistance against specific energy type.
+Activate once per day to reflect a spell of that type back at the caster
+- Ring.
+Platinum, set with large, hypnotic white opal.
+Protection against ranged attacks.
+If you moved more than 10 feet, creates a warping energy field, ranged attacks have a miss chance.
+- Ring.
+Plain silver, set with small sapphire, shimmers faintly when invested with essentia.
+Transfer a point of essentia into the ring, reduces pool size.
+- Ring.
+Scene of a shattered ship an dwooden debris carved onto driftwood ring.
+Lets you float upon a liquie, can't swim below surface.
+- Ring.
+Clear quartz, engraved with complex magic sigils.
+Small, almost impenetrable barrier, 3 charges, more charges makes the wall last longer.
+- Ring.
+Four clouds, each a different shade of ogreen or blue, on this simple wooden ring.
+Faces of four old men puffing up their cheeks.
+Gusts of wind that grant an AC bonus or feather fall.
+- Ring.
+White gold, forged into a braided pattern.
+Single ruby set in center, flickers and pulses with magical energy.
+Lets you counter a specific spell.
+Once per day counter a spell.
+- Ring.
+Little physical substance, resembles a fine circular sliver of fragile ice, surrounded by a blue-white mist of incredible cold.
+You get cold resistance and fire vulnerability, lose any fire resistance you had.
+- Ring.
+Crafted from interwoven bands of copper and electrum.
+Activate to emit a blast of lighhtning at everyone within 5 feet.
+- Ring.
+White gold, square cut ruby.
+Arcane runes around band.
+Activate to ignore 10 points fo damage from a spell.
+- Ring.
+Silver ring, smolders with an inner heat.
+Provides a boost to your fire-based spells.
+When you cast a fire spell, get a level bonus.
+Spend charges to add extra damage to fire spells.
+- Ring.
+Steel, glimmers with faint golden light.
+Boost to healing, bonus to cure caster level, spend charges to add healing to healing spells.
+- Ring.
+Copper ring, occasionally emits tiny sparks.
+Boot to caster level on electricity spells, spend charges to add damage to electricity spells.
+- Ring.
+Gleaming, white gold, set with a single piece of polished jet.
+Ignore damage from negative energy planes, cannot gain negative levels.
+- Ring.
+Stylzed face of a contemplative cat adorns this ivory ring.
+Two tiny emeralds glimmer within the cat's eyes.
+If you drop below 0  HP, spend a charge to heal 20 damage or turn a save into a success, start with 9 charges, they don't come back.
+- Blood-red metallic signet ring, emblem of a black skull, wands crossed beneath it.
+Activate to add extra damage to your next melee touch spell.
+- Ring.
+Plain black iron, set with a single perfect diamond.
+Can't be effected by cure or other positive energy spells
+- Ring.
+Sturdy band of mithral, tiny sapphires.
+Deflection bonus to AC, store essentia in it
+- Ring.
+Simple gold band, tiny armored girdle, set with small spheres of silver.
+Detect spells and magic nearby, good at counterspelling.
+- Ring.
+Carved from a single piece of lapis lazuli.
+Lighting bolt etched on the rim.
+Activate before you make a touch attack to add electricity damage, can also add thunderclap.
+- Ring.
+Gold ring, imprinted with sumbols representing the five energy types.
+Resistance against all types of energy.
+- Ring.
+Featureless, clear glass ring.
+Become invisible for 2 rounds.
+- Ring.
+Seven small half-spheres, rising from the shining reflective surface of this golden ring.
+Glows when worn by a good creature.
+On enemy critical hitting you, arc of divin eenergy damages them 3x per day.
+- Each Ring.
+Set of black iron rings, set with smooth pieces of jet all around the bend.
+Wear as a set, sheathe you in a field of magic force that gives and AC armor bonus, damages people who touch you, your unarmed strike deals extra damage.